Friday, September 26, 2008

 Tuesday, April 22, 2008

-Educational PC
+Games and Educational PC

 My daughter has a laptop.
 It's a nice laptop, well, except for the missing keys that she pealed off and either broke or lost when she was 2-3 years old.
 And except that the hard drive is so small, only a few games will fit on it.
 Or that it has 512 MB of RAM, takes forever to boot, and is too slow to browse myepets.
 She needs something with more HP.